About The Author

 In addition to her corporate job, Angela is a Food Writer, Blogger, and Recipe Developer.

 Angela has plans to expand her business to include a line of sauces, seasonings, rubs, and fresh baked goods.
-In 2019, Angela plans to have a fully equipped Certified Domestic Kitchen constructed on the nine acres she and her husband share with her parents Mark and Sue.
+In the near future, Angela plans to have a fully equipped Certified Domestic Kitchen constructed on the nine acres she and her husband share with her parents Mark and Sue.

 Angela enjoys hearing from her readers!
 To send feedback, or questions, visit the connect page.